oezingle/LuaX/README.md

 # LuaX

-LuaX is a user interface component system and language designed to support any and all user interface libraries.
+LuaX is a Pure-Lua user interface component system and language designed to support any and all user interface libraries.
 It features a React-like hooks system and a JSX-like markup-programming combination language that can be evaluated at runtime.

+LuaX aims to be API-compatible with Lua 5.1-5.4 and LuaJIT.
+However, LuaX assumes a searcher for `./?/init.lua` exists.
+If it does not, you must provide it.
+See the [`sample/`](./sample/) directory for examples on how to accomplis this.

 # Installing